Skip to main content

 In short, it gives you visibility into how your site performs in search, what your competitors rank for, and where opportunities exist to grow traffic.

-Ahrefs helps you understand not just how your site performs, but why.
-It’s particularly valuable when shaping content strategy, identifying link opportunities, or benchmarking against competitors.
+Ahrefs helps you understand not just how your site performs organically, but why it's performing well (or otherwise).
+It can help you do everything from shaping content strategies, identifying link opportunities and disavowals, or benchmarking against your competitors.

-SEMrush offers a comparable platform with a slightly broader marketing feature set, including PPC research, site auditing, and competitive insights.
-The choice between the two often comes down to workflow preference and reporting needs rather than capability.
+SEMrush offers a comparable platform - some prefer it - with a slightly broader marketing feature set, including paid ads research, site auditing, and competitive insights.

 Screaming Frog

 Screaming Frog is a little different.
-It’s less about strategy and more about forensic analysis of your technical SEO.
+It's an incredibly well-regarded tool that helps you get forensic about your technical SEO.

-It crawls your site the way search engines do, surfacing technical issues that can quietly undermine performance.
-Think broken links, duplicate content, missing metadata, redirect chains and indexation problems.
+It crawls your site the way search engines do, surfacing technical issues that can undermine performance but otherwise go unnoticed: broken links, duplicate content, missing or incomplete metadata, redirect chains, and problems with indexation.

 Google Search Console (GSC)

-It’s free and provides direct insight from Google into how your site appears in search results.
-It’s often the first port of call when identifying or even diagnosing SEO issues.
+It’s free and provides direct insight from Google (otherwise known as the horse's mouth) into how your site appears in search results.
+It should be your first port of call when attempting to identify and diagnose SEO or even wider website issues.

 GSC surfaces which queries trigger impressions, how often users click through, and whether technical issues are preventing pages from being indexed.

-It’s not a full SEO platform.
-But it helps you understand what Google is seeing and understanding.
-It’s one of the most valuable data sources available to any organisation with a website.
+That makes it one of the most valuable data sources available to any organisation with a website (all organisations).

 Detailed SEO Extension